meepmeme/meepmeme.github.io/README.md

 ## Quick Explanation

-if you see weird symbols, then you should use a markdown extension
+this is a markdown document.

 *this is a modified version of another site i made, so it might be broken.*